scenariomartin/EnglishWords/words.md

-we have but one evil goal. 有且仅有 be thought to be the savages lack the wit to understand the speech of civilized men.
+we have but one evil goal. 有且仅有 be thought to be the savages lack the wit to understand the speech of civilized men. wildly angry at this insult to Tess, he hit the man in the face.
 ```

 开花